 They acknowledged the current economic downturn and proposed solutions that work with the customer instead of carrying on with empty advertising.

 Those financing vehicles through Ford Credit are being offered assistance in order to meet payments.

-The public response to the ford ad:
+The public’s response to the Ford ad campaign:

 Ford continues to set the tone as a reliable brand that stands the test of time and resonates with hard-working American people.

-See the full-length commercial here:
+Watch the full-length commercial here.

-Why this Covid19 ad campaign is brilliant:
+Why Guinness’ 2020 ad campaign is brilliant:

 Guinness was one of the first brands to address the virus and did so by encouraging people to be safe and reassuring the customer that they will still be there when normalcy is restored.

 They nailed their response by crafting a nostalgic message that conveys a powerful sense of identity, resilience, and class in the face of these events.